simonh1000/elm-webpack-starter/README.md

-# Elm 0.18 with Webpack 1.x, Hot Loading and Boostrap 4.0
+# Elm 0.18 with Webpack, Hot Loading and Boostrap 4.0-alpha6

 (Inspired from https://github.com/fluxxu/elm-hot-loader)